cloudflare/cloudflare-docs/content/cloudflare-for-platforms/workers-for-platforms/platform/limits.md

 ## Script limits

 Cloudflare provides an unlimited number of scripts for our Workers for Platforms customers.
 ​​
 ## Bindings

-You can use Workers bindings (KV, R2, DO, D1, etc.) with the Dispatch Worker or any namespaced Workers.
+You can use Workers [bindings](/workers/platform/bindings) with the dynamic dispatch Worker or any namespaced Workers.
 Your User Workers cannot be defined as Durable Objects.
-User Workers can however have a Durable Objects binding.
+User Workers can have a Durable Objects binding.

 Bindings for your Dispatch Worker or any User Workers can be defined on multipart script uploads in the metadata blob.